petecarapetyan/cc_assignment3_starter/README.md

 - Naming conventions are mandatory!
 You must name your new project in github, exactly as prescribed below.
 - Folder structures are mandatory.
 You are expected to follow, just as you would follow wihtin any future employer's protocols.

+## What IDE?

+Eclipse, IntelliJ and VSCode all bring this project in